Scille/parsec-cloud/docs/development.rst

 This script will:

 - Start a development backend server with in-memory storage
-- Configure enviroment variables to isolate the development environment from your global Parsec configuration
+- Configure environment variables to isolate the development environment from your global Parsec configuration
 - Create a default organization
-- Create multiple user and devices for this organization
+- Create multiple users and devices for this organization